-Pro blem Cause Solution 2.
-The Model 400 will not answer the telephone when called for a Status Report or alarm acknowledgment. a) Rings Until Answer is incorrectly programmed.
-Recheck programming of Rings Until Answer.
-Refer to Chapter 4, Section 4.5.1. b) The Model 400 is connected to an incompatible telephone line.
-Some telephone systems will not allow the telephone to ring beyond 4 rings.
-If your Model 400's Rings Until Answer is set at more than 4 rings, you may not be able to access the unit.
+Problem Cause Solution e) The Model 800 is connected to an incompatible telephone line. ted to an incom- The Model 800 must be connected to a standard (2-wire analog) telephone line, not a digital extension to a phone system.
+If the unit will not dial out and the factors previously listed have been ruled out, try connecting the unit to a standard residential telephone line.
+2. The Model 800 will not answer the telephone when called for a Status Report or alarm acknowledgment. a) Rings Until Answer is incorrectly programmed. correctly pro- Recheck programming of Rings Until Answer.
+Refer to Chapter 4, Section 4.5.1. b) The Model 800 is connected to an incompatible telephone line. ted to an incom- Some telephone systems will not allow the telephone to ring beyond 4 rings.
+If your Model 800's Rings Until Answer is set at more than 4 rings, you may not be able to access the unit.
 Try setting the Rings Until Answer to less than 4 rings.
 If this does not correct the problem, it may indicate telephone line incompatibility.
-In this case, try connecting the Model 400 to a standard, residential telephone line.
-3. The Model 400 will not answer the telephone for Callback Acknowledgement.
+In this case, try connecting the Model 800 to a standard, residential telephone line.

+ب ن The Model 800 will not answer the telephone for Callback Acknowledgement.
 You did not allow the telephone to ring 10 times.
-Note: If the TAD (telephone answering device) is disabled, the telephone rings ten times before the Model 400 answers.
+Note: If the TAD (telephone answering device) is disabled, the telephone rings ten times before the Model 800 answers.
 If the TAD is enabled, you must call the unit and let the line ring once, then hang up, wait ten seconds and call back again within 30 seconds.
-When calling the Model 400, and the TAD is disabled, allow the telephone to ring 10 times.
+When calling the Model 800, and the TAD is disabled, allow the telephone to ring 10 times.
 Refer to Chapter 6, Section 6.1.3, and Chapter 4, Section 4.6.3.
-4. The Model 400 recites the alarm message or Status Report over the telephone, but is silent at the installation site.
+4. The Model 800 recites the alarm message or Status Report over the telephone, but is silent at the installation site.
 The local voice mute feature is in effect.
 Deactivate local voice mute.
-Refer to the programming steps in Chapter 4, Section 4.9.
-5. The Model 400 and telephone answering device (sharing the same line) answer incoming calls simultaneously.
-The Model 400's number of Rings Until Answer is set to equal the number of rings set for the telephone answering device.
-Change the number of Rings Until Answer for the Model 400.
+Refer to the programming steps in Chapter 4, Section 4.9. δ.
+The Model 800 and telephone answering device (sharing the same line) answer incoming calls simultaneously.
+The Model 800's number of Rings Until Answer is set to equal the number of rings set for the telephone answering device.
+Change the number of Rings Until Answer for the Model 800.
 Refer to Chapter 4, Section 4.5.